TroelsMortensen/TodoAppWalkthrough/README.md

 I'm doing a video tutorial.
 Link to YouTube: https://youtube.com/playlist?list=PL5I0mJDB37i9eTA5CjDmV7Pdt9QjAsfL2

 This time I've tried to use different branches, so you can see for each video part what the code looks like.
 This is because I imagine I'll make code cleanups/refactorings along the way.
+You can change from the master branch to other branches like so:

 ![Alt Text](https://github.com/TroelsMortensen/TodoAppWalkthrough/blob/master/MultipleBranches.gif)